Reeder's

 - if you can call it that - of the "Artisans of the Liberated

-the local media with some success, first by apparently finagling
+the local media, first by apparently finagling

 a sympathetic article about the group in May of 1969 from Independent